-The Dictionary of Irish Biography (DIB) is a research programme based at the Royal Irish Academy.
-It tells the island’s life story through the biographies of prominent men and women born in Ireland, north and south, based at home and overseas, and the noteworthy Irish careers of those born outside Ireland.
+The Dictionary of Irish Biography (DIB) is Ireland's national biographical dictionary.
+One of the flagship research programmes based at the Royal Irish Academy, the DIB tells the island’s life story through the biographies of men and women born in Ireland, north and south, who came to prominence either at home or overseas, and the noteworthy Irish careers of those born outside Ireland.
+Featuring comprehensive, scholarly biographies encompassing every sphere of human activity, the DIB is an indispensable work of reference for scholars, students, journalists, broadcasters, genealogists, diplomats and the general reader interested in Ireland’s past, or in the art of biography and life writing.

 …the RIA’s Dictionary of Irish Biography is an epoch-making event in the history of Irish scholarship.
 It changes the state of knowledge in the twenty-first century as decidedly as the Ordnance Survey did in the nineteenth… – Seamus Heaney

-Launched in 2009 after many years of research by hundreds of contributors, the DIB’s online edition now features nearly 11,000 lives and continues to grow.
-The DIB regularly publishes new entries on important figures who have died in recent times, and on ‘missing persons’: previously overlooked figures deserving fresh interest.
+Launched in 2009 after many years of research by hundreds of contributors, the DIB originally contained just over 9,000 entries.
+Its online edition now features nearly 11,000 lives and continues to grow.
+New entries are published twice annually, featuring important figures who have died in recent times, and ‘missing persons’: previously overlooked figures deserving fresh interest.
+The DIB reached an important milestone on St Patrick’s Day 2021, when its online edition (previously hosted by Cambridge University Press as a subscription service) became freely available to all users.

 As well as its online database, the DIB is available in print, with eleven volumes published by Cambridge University Press to date.
 It has also published several themed books which curate DIB entries to give a deeper insight into the lives of the men and women involved in major Irish historical events, movements and migrations.